 We are less than 24 hours away from leaving for the big road trip, and what better way to procrastinate packing than telling everyone else how to pack for a road trip?!
-In all honestly, I love making lists and packing like a total weirdo, so I thought I’d use my anal-retentive tendencies for good.
+In all honesty, I love making lists, so I thought I’d use my anal-retentive tendencies for good.

-Keep any medical supplies easily accessible in the car, including sunblock (and aloe for when sunblock inevitably fails your pasty ass) and bug spray.
+Keep any medical supplies easily accessible, including things like sunblock (and aloe for when you inevitably miss a spot) and bug spray.
 If you’re prone to athlete’s foot and will be doing a lot of hiking, throw in some spray or powder to keep that at bay.

-One last back-up plan (I’m fun aren’t I?).
+One last back-up plan.
 Print out directions to each destination and print your reservation information for campsites.
-Although I’m speaking as someone who has chosen to use T-Mobile, you never know when you’re going to lose service and not be able to fire the GPS up.
+You never know when you’re going to lose service and not be able to fire the GPS up.

 Have I forgotten anything?
 Let me know in the comments!